 What Are the Most Heart-Healthy States?

-Although the U.S. is one of the wealthiest countries in the world and spends the most on healthcare, according to Statista, it still struggles with a high rate of heart disease.
+Although the U.S. is one of the wealthiest countries in the world and spends the most on healthcare, according to Statista, it still struggles with a high rate of this disease.
 But in some areas, people are healthier than in others.
 Let’s look at which states are the healthiest.

 Which States Aren’t Very Heart-Healthy?